opendocsg/slw-judgments-backfill/2008_SGCA_21/report.md

 _Local position_

 113    Against this backdrop, we turn now to the local position.
-That the classic statement of the law by Blackburn J in _Holland_ is part of our land law is evident from the fact that it was followed by our Court of Appeal in _Gebrueder Buehler AG v Chi Man Kwong Peter_ [1988] SLR 24 and in _People’s Park Chinatown Development Pte Ltd v Schindler Lifts (S) Pte Ltd_ [1993] 1 SLR 591.
+That the classic statement of the law by Blackburn J in _Holland_ is part of our land law is evident from the fact that it was followed by our Court of Appeal in _Gebrueder Buehler AG v Chi Man Kwong Peter_ [1988] SLR 24 and in _People’s Park Chinatown Development Pte Ltd v Schindler Lifts (S) Pte Ltd_ <span class="citation">[1993] 1 SLR 591</span>.
 Chattels which are “annexed” to the land (in the extended sense ascribed thereto in _Holland_ are fixtures and therefore part of the land.

 114    We now return to _Van Ommeren_ ([25] _supra_ ) for guidance on the term “land” in s 6 of the Act.
 To recapitulate, the learned judge in that case, despite concluding that the storage tanks and pipes on the subject property in question were buildings, went on to consider if they were _part of the land_.
 The judge affirmed that the _Holland_ test was decisive in this regard.
 I turn then to the oft-cited observations of Blackburn J (at 334–336) in _Holland_ ):